 The lovely bhoj forest on the trail, the sheer adventure and thrill of the climb makes the Kedartal trek very rewarding.
 There is always a very high feeling of accomplishment when you complete the trek.

-I hope with this article I’ve been able to give you a better idea of the difficulties of the Kedartal trek.
+I hope with this article I’ve been able to give you a better idea of why the Kedartal trek is a difficult trek.

 If you have been to Kedartal, let us know what you found to be the most challenging parts in the comments sections below.